Hang in there, Baby: History

 Victor Baldwin owned a portrait studio in Beverly Hills, California, photographing famous clients including Frank Sinatra, Sammy Davis Jr., and Ronald Reagan.
 His first love, however, was animal photography, and he worked both in animal portraiture and as photo editor at Cat Fancy and Dog Fancy magazines.
 In 1956, he and his then-wife Jeanne Baldwin co-authored a children's book titled Little Kitten, Big World, featuring a Siamese kitten named Simmy.

 In 1963, he photographed another of his Siamese kittens, Sassy, in various acrobatic poses, including the "chin up" on the bamboo pole that would later be used for the "Hang in There, Baby" poster.
 In 1970, Victor and Jeanne produced the book, The Outcast Kitten, featuring the photographs Victor had made of Sassy and other cats he owned at the time.
 Sassy, who has the fictional name Wiki in the book, is a lost kitten adopted by a mother cat with two kittens of her own.
 He attempts to be accepted by his adoptive siblings by performing acrobatic tricks.
 The "chin up" image is used within the book as well as on the back cover.

 Before it was published as a poster, fans of the book wrote requesting copies of the photograph.
 It was also used to sell subscriptions to Cat Fancy, prompting more requests.
 Baldwin, himself a fan of the picture, saw an increasing demand and so produced it as a poster, choosing the words "Hang in There, Baby" to accompany the image.

 Baldwin hung a copy of the poster in his studio window in 1972, which resulted in more interest in the image.
 The first copy of the poster was sold to the composer of The Music Man, Meredith Willson, who asked for it to be framed.
-More requests came in, and soon Baldwin was fulfilling orders between one and ten posters per day.
+More requests came in, and soon Baldwin was fulfilling orders of between one and ten posters per day.
 When his studio business began to suffer, he hired a staff to keep up with the orders.